-Pursuant to our management agreements, EST provided us with technical, general administrative and support services (including vessel maintenance, crewing, purchasing, shipyard supervision, insurance, assistance with regulatory compliance, freight management, accounting related to vessels, provisions, bunkering and operation) and M/S Fleet and Wallem provide us with technical management services for certain of our vessels.
-Our operational success depended significantly upon EST's, M/S Fleet's and Wallem's satisfactory performance of tess eservices.
-Our business would be harmed if EST, M/S Fleet or Wallem failed to perform these services services satisfactorily.
-As of December 31, 2013 we owed EST approximately \$9 million.
-In addition, if the management were to be terminated or if its terms were to be altered, our business could be adversely affected, as we may not be able to immediately replace such services, and even if replacement services were immediately available, the terms offered could be less favorable than those under our management agreement.
+Pursuant to our management agreements, V.Ships Greece provides us with technical, general administrative and support services (including vessel maintenance, crewing, purchasing, shipyard supervision, assistance with regulatory compliance, accounting related to vessels and provisions) and Fidelity with commercial management services for our vessel.
+Our operational success depended significantly upon V.Ships and Fidelity's satisfactory performance of these services.
+Our business would be harmed if V.Ships Greece and Fidelity failed to perform these services satisfactorily.
+In addition, if the management agreements were to be terminated or if its terms were to be altered, our business could be adversely affected, as we may not be able to immediately replace such services, and even if replacement services were immediately available, the terms offered could be less favorable than those under our management agreement.

 Our ability to compete for and enter into new period time and spot charters and to expand our relationships with our existing charterers for vessels will may acquire in the future will depend largely on our relationship with our commercial manager, Safbulk, and its reputation and relationships in the shipping industry.
-If Safbulk suffers material damage to its reputation or relationships, it may harm our ability to:
+If Fidelity suffers material damage to its reputation or relationships, it may harm our ability to:

-· renew existing charters upon their expiration;
+renew existing charters upon their expiration;

+obtain new charters;

-- obtain new charters: - · obtain financing on commercially acceptable terms; - · maintain satisfactory relationships with our charterers and suppliers; and - successfully execute our business strategies.
+obtain financing on commercially acceptable terms;

+maintain satisfactory relationships with our charterers and suppliers; and successfully execute our business strategies.